No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Method

-\underline{Low Complexity and Parallel Computing}: Due to the homogeneity, the proposed vectorized symbolic regression leads to mathematical formulas with much fewer parameters.
+\underline{Low Complexity and Parallel Computing}: Due to the homogeneity, the proposed VSR leads to mathematical formulas with much fewer parameters.
 Given $d$-dimensional inputs, the number of parameters is $\mathcal{O}(d)$, which is at the same level as the linear neuron.
-Moreover, because each variable conducts the same operation, formulas obtained from the proposed vectorized symbolic regression can be organized into the vector or matrix computation, which can facilitate parallel computation aided by GPUs.
-The low complexity and parallel computing allow for faster and more efficient training of deep networks composed of task-based neurons.
+Moreover, because each variable conducts the same operation, formulas obtained from the proposed VSR can be organized into the vector or matrix computation, which can facilitate parallel computation aided by GPUs to support more efficient training of deep networks composed of task-based neurons.

-\underline{Generalization}: The proposed vectorized symbolic regression has a significantly restricted search space.
-It is unlikely that a homogeneous formula can perfectly fit or overfit data all the time.
-Therefore, the learned formula tends to underfit data.
-The power of a neural network is not solely determined by neurons.
-We can introduce additional flexibility and adaptability to the network structure, enabling it to better handle complex problems and achieve the optimal generalization performance.

-\textbf{Remark}.
-One may ask since linear neurons can already represent any function based on universal approximation \cite{hornik1990universal}, why are task-based neurons necessary?
-While it is true that there is no task that can only be done by task-based neurons but not by linear neurons, the key issue is effectiveness and efficiency.
-It was reported that a linear network needs an exponential number of parameters to learn the multiplication operation \cite{yarotsky2017error}.
-Task-based neurons search the suitable formulas from a broad function space, which can automatically integrate task-related priors, thereby leveraging the specific strengths of these neurons to tackle complex tasks effectively.
-Furthermore, task-based neurons can be optimized for a specific task, which can improve the efficiency of the network.